Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Civil RightsWomen.
 In addition, it is included in the National Votes for Women Trail series list.
 A significant historical year for this entry is 1912.

 Location.
 34° 43.887′ N, 86° 35.025′ W. Marker is in Huntsville, Alabama, in Madison County.
-Marker is at the intersection of Greene Street SE and Randolph Avenue SE, on the left when traveling south on Greene Street SE.
+It is at the intersection of Greene Street SE and Randolph Avenue SE, on the left when traveling south on Greene Street SE.
 Touch for map.
 Marker is at or near this postal address: 300 Randolph Ave SE, Huntsville AL 35801, United States of America.
 Touch for directions.

 Votes for Women Marker image.
 Click for full size.

-Photographed By Duane and Tracy Marsteller, February 6, 2022
+Photographed by Duane and Tracy Marsteller, February 6, 2022

 2. Votes for Women Marker